-Item Rubric 2 points The student uses either color (with the colored pencils) or shading (with the pencil) to - create a drawing that uses values.
-1 point The student uses a technique that creates emphasis, but does not have value. - OR The student uses a technique that creates value, but does not have emphasis.
-0 points The student is unable to perform the task, does not understand how to complete the • task, or unsuccessfully completes the task.
+Item Rub Item Rubric 2 points The student sketches or describes an idea for a photograph inspired by the quote, and justifies the idea.
+1 point The student sketches or describes an idea for a photograph, but cannot justify the idea.
+0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.